julesjazz/grapefruitlab/content/print/pity-fear.md

 ```
 4 billion girls in this universe
 But I’m hung up on you like it’s some kind of curse
+So I'm here torturing myself, over and over
 ```

 **Mia:**